nikitamarchenko/wexaes4S/README.md

 # wexaes4S
-Mysql DataBase wrapper for handling OperationalError and reconnect
+Django Mysql DataBase wrapper for handling OperationalError and reconnect

 In Django settings.py
 ```